-Infrastructure charges will be based on Gold Coast City Council's applicable infrastructure charging document for the area or an Infrastructure Agreement.
+Infrastructure charges will be based on the City of Gold Coast's applicable infrastructure charging document for the area or an infrastructure agreement.

-Infrastructure delivered as part of the development may be credited against the monetary contribution that would otherwise apply.
+Infrastructure delivered as part of the development may be offset against the monetary contribution that would otherwise apply.

-State infrastructure funding will be sought under the normal budgetary processes and will be part of an approved State agency capital program.
+State infrastructure funding will be sought under the normal budgetary processes and will be part of an approved state agency capital program.